Steckborn railway station

 Steckborn railway station (Bahnhof Steckborn) is a railway station in Steckborn, in the Swiss canton of Thurgau.
 It is an intermediate stop on the Lake line and is served by local trains only.
+It lies on the border between fare zones 953 and 954 of the Ostwind fare network.

+The station is close to the southern shore of the Untersee (Lake Constance).

 Services

 Steckborn is served by the S1 of the St. Gallen S-Bahn: